deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG3.png" alt="">

 This will drop you into a special Command Prompt.
-From here, you will need to navigate to the installation path of Visual Studio
+From here, you will need to navigate to the installation path of Visual Studio, and you will be able to use the `cl` tool for compilation.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG4.png" alt="">